 In the past, the LASIK flap was created with a device called a Microkeratome, which used a metallic blade.
 While millions of patients had successful surgeries with the Microkeratome, the margin of error resulted in some cases of imperfect flaps and thus it has been replaced by more advanced technology.

 Our practice only offers the latest “All Laser” Intra-LASIK procedure.
-This is a two step procedure: A special Intralase laser is used to create a flap on the outer later of the cornea.
+This is a two-step procedure: A special Intralase laser is used to create a flap on the outer layer of the cornea.
 The Intralase laser has the advantage of being computer controlled and allows for more adjustments to be made than was possible with a Microkeratome.
-A second laser, an Excimer laser, is then used to sculpt the middle layer of the cornea to correct near-sightedness, farsightedness and/or astigmatism.
+A second laser, an Excimer laser, is then used to sculpt the middle layer of the cornea to correct nearsightedness, farsightedness and/or astigmatism.

 How Does the Intralase Laser Work?